The four other children in the Martin family who reached adulthood were:

 While in Lisieux, Louise Marais, the maid from her childhood, met with Léonie and apologized for her treatment of her.
 Léonie thanked Louise for helping to care for her mother when she had cancer, and she extended her forgiveness.
 When the time came for Léonie to leave, she had a hard time saying goodbye to her sisters, knowing she would not see them again on earth.
 When she returned to Caen, she had difficulties readjusting.
 The final separation from her sisters and the challenges of practicing the “Little Way” were taking a huge toll on her emotionally.
 Léonie remarked: “I belong to a family of saints and I must not blemish that heritage.”
 She especially revered Pauline as a person with great virtues.
 Around that time, Pauline notifiedLéoniethat she had received permission from the Pope for Léonie to be buried at the Carmelite monastery.
 However, shechose to be buried at the Visitation cemetery.

 On August 10, 1917, a second exhumation ofThérèse’s remains took place.
 While her sisterCélinewas wrapping her relics in silk linens, one of Thérèse’s molars fell out, and Céline decided to send it to Léonie.
 When she received it, Léonie was overjoyed at having something of her sister (the tooth is now on display in Caen).
-Thérèse’s canonization was scheduled for May 1925, and Pope Pius XI extended an invitation to all the sisters to attend; however, not one was able to go.
+Thérèse’s canonization was scheduled for May 1925, and Pope Pius XI extended an invitation to all the sisters to attend; however, not one of them was able to go.

 Due to the overwhelming interest inThérèse, many visitors came to the Visitation monastery to see “the sister of St. Thérèse.”
 Léonie, being anassistant portress, would answer the door without letting them know they were speaking to her.
 Once, when a priest asked to see her, she replied, “I will ask our Mother Superior, but I do not think she will give permission for Sister Francoise-Thérèse to see you.
 Nevertheless, I can assure you that you will miss nothing.
 Speaking with her would not be worth your while.”
 He left stunned since it seemed that this sister was belittling Sr. Francoise-Thérèse.
 Almost immediately he met the chaplain of the Carmel who explained the “deception” to him.
 The priest was both amused and edified by her humility.